 The Financial Reporting Council (FRC) provides broad oversight of the process for setting accounting standards of the Australian Accounting Standards Board.
 Under a broad strategic direction from the FRC, the AASB has adopted IFRSs for application by entities reporting under the Corporations Act 2001.
 General purpose financial statements, prepared by for-profit entities in accordance with Australian accounting standards, are also in accordance with IFRS.
 ASIC has an active program of surveillance of financial reports of about 300 listed entities and other public interest entities each year.
 ASIC issued guidance in December 2016 on the implementation of the new accounting standards, including IFRS 9.
 ASIC also initiated and led the work on the corresponding IOSCO release.
-ASIC continues to highlight implementation issues in its 6 monthly releases on financial reporting focuses, including a release on 31 May 2018.
-ASIC is also leading discussions with the largest audit firms on the audit of expected credit losses.
+ASIC continues to highlight implementation issues in its 6 monthly releases on financial reporting focuses, with the latest in June 2019.
+ASIC is also engaging with the largest audit firms on the audit of expected credit losses as the larger financial institutions adopt IFRS 9 into 2019.

-Fair value accounting: APRA incorporated the Basel III requirements for fair value accounting in its prudential and reporting framework and requires that fair values must be reliable; and use of fair values and associated valuations are covered by the bank's risk management systems.
+Fair value accounting: APRA incorporated the Basel III requirements for fair value accounting in Attachment A of APS 111 Capital Adequacy: Measurement of Capital (effective from 1 January 2018).
 APRA monitors fair value data collections as part of prudential supervision.

 Loan loss provisioning: APRA monitors entities which have adopted the IFRS 9 impairment requirements.

-Other actions: Ongoing monitoring of fair values as part of prudential supervision.

-If this recommendation has not yet been fully implemented please provide reasons for delayed implementation

-VI.
-Enhancing and aligning accounting standards
+Other actions: Insurance contracts: APRA conducts surveys to monitor industry progress with AASB 17 implementation and issues guidance on capital implications.